nro-bot/aprilhunt/Welcome to mini hunt!.md

 Notes (not a puzzle): 🌶️ (inspired by [Curious Cookoff](https://curiouscookoff.com)) are ratings based mostly on puzzle length and somewhat on difficulty.
 Internet searches are allowed (and needed).
 Feeling stuck?
-Fill out the contact us form on the homepage for hints.
-Good luck!
+If you feel excessively frustrated, email us at mutedpuzzles at gmail with subject line HINT REQUEST for ["puzzle name"] ["your username"], e.g.
+HINT REQUEST FOR [BAGUS] [nrobot].
+We'll try to respond within an hour (longer overnight, 12AM-7AM).
+Happy puzzling!

 * * *